Certificate Lifecycle Management: Best Practices to Prevent Outages and Automate Renewals

 1. Build a Complete Certificate Inventory First

-The foundation of any CLM program is a centralized, accurate catalog of every certificate in use.
-This means capturing the certificate’s common name, issuing CA, validity period, deployment location, associated service or application, and the team or individual responsible for it.
+The foundation of any CLM program is a centralized, complete catalog of every certificate in use.
+Capture the certificate’s common name, issuing CA, validity period, deployment location, associated service or application, and the responsible team or individual.

-Teams that rely on IT asset management platforms with discovery capabilities have a structural advantage here.
-Instead of manually cataloging certificates, discovery cycles surface active certificates across servers, containers, cloud workloads, and network devices without requiring teams to self-report.
+Teams that use IT asset management platforms with discovery capabilities have a structural advantage here.
+Instead of manually cataloging certificates, discovery cycles surface active certificates across servers, containers, cloud workloads, and network devices.
+This removes the need for teams to self-report their certificates.

 2. Assign Ownership at the Certificate Level

-Every certificate should have a named owner: a team or individual responsible for renewal notification and execution.
-Ownership breakdowns are the single most common reason certificates expire unnoticed, particularly after team restructuring, acquisitions, or system migrations where no handoff was formally documented.
+Every certificate needs a named owner, meaning a team or individual responsible for renewal notification and execution.
+Ownership gaps are among the most common reasons certificates expire unnoticed.
+This happens most often after team restructuring, acquisitions, or system migrations where no formal handoff was documented.

 3. Automate Renewal Alerts

-Manual calendar reminders are unreliable beyond a small handful of certificates.
+Manual calendar reminders break down beyond a small handful of certificates.
 Build notification workflows that alert certificate owners at 90-day, 60-day, and 30-day intervals before expiration.
 For organizations moving toward shorter validity windows, additional alerts at 14 days and 7 days provide a final safety net.

 4. Integrate Certificate Data with Your CMDB

-A CMDB that reflects certificate data alongside the assets those certificates protect provides critical operational context.
-When an incident occurs, teams need to know not just that a certificate expired, but which service was affected, which infrastructure it ran on, and who owns the upstream dependencies.
+A CMDB that reflects certificate data alongside the assets those certificates protect gives you critical operational context.
+When an incident occurs, you need to know which service was affected, which infrastructure it ran on, and who owns the upstream dependencies.

-CMDB best practices consistently identify discovery-driven data as the foundation for operational accuracy, and certificate tracking is no exception.
-Certificates managed in isolation from asset data create blind spots that surface during the worst possible moments.
+CMDB best practices consistently point to discovery-driven data as the foundation for operational accuracy.
+Certificate tracking is no exception.
+Certificates managed in isolation from asset data create blind spots that surface at the worst possible moments.

 5. Eliminate Shadow Certificates Through Discovery

-Shadow certificates represent your highest outage risk precisely because no one is monitoring them.
-Eliminating them requires scheduled discovery scans that surface deployed TLS endpoints across your infrastructure, not only the ones your team knowingly provisioned.
+Shadow certificates carry your highest outage risk, because no one is monitoring them.
+Eliminating them requires scheduled discovery scans that surface deployed TLS endpoints across your infrastructure, including ones your team never knowingly provisioned.

-The approach your organization uses for active vs. passive IT asset discovery directly affects your certificate-level insight.
-Active discovery methods produce a more comprehensive picture of certificates in production across hybrid and multi-cloud estates where manual tracking breaks down fastest.
+Your approach to active vs. passive IT asset discovery directly affects your certificate-level insight.
+Active discovery methods produce a more complete picture of certificates in production.
+This matters most in hybrid and multi-cloud environments, where manual tracking breaks down fastest.

 6. Prepare Now for Shorter Validity Periods

 In April 2025, the CA/Browser Forum approved Ballot SC-081v3, reducing maximum public SSL/TLS certificate validity to 47 days by 2029.
 The transition starts in 2026.
-Organizations currently relying on annual manual renewals will face an operationally impossible burden unless they begin automating certificate management today.
+Organizations relying on annual manual renewals will face an impossible operational burden unless they automate certificate management today.

 7. Enforce Policy-Driven Certificate Governance

-Governance means having documented and enforced standards around which CAs your organization accepts, what validation levels different service tiers require, and what the escalation path is when a certificate owner is unavailable.
-Policy enforcement prevents low-trust certificates from reaching production and gives compliance teams an auditable framework for certificate decisions.
+Governance means documented and enforced standards.
+Decide which CAs your organization accepts, what validation levels different service tiers require, and what the escalation path is when a certificate owner is unavailable.
+Policy enforcement prevents low-trust certificates from reaching production and gives compliance teams an auditable framework for decisions.

 8. Conduct Quarterly Certificate Audits